The Spectrality of Infinite Convolutions in $\mathbb{R}^d$: Introduction

 We denote the tail of the infinite convolution $\mu$ by

 Clearly, we have $\mu = \mu_n * \mu_{>n}$.
 We also define a push-forward measure of $\mu_{>n}$ by

 The spectrality of the infinite convolution $\mu$ relies on the properties of $\{\nu_{>n}\}$.
+The equi-positive condition and the integral periodic zero set were first used in \cite{Dutkay-Haussermann-Lai-2019} to study the spectrality of self-affine measures.

 First, provided a technical condition, we show that the existence of an equi-positive family (see Definition \ref{def-equipositive}) is sufficient for the spectrality of infinite convolutions in $\R^d$ (also see Theorem \ref{theorem-spectrality-2}).
 Analogous results in $\R$ can be found in \cite{An-Fu-Lai-2019,Lu-Dong-Zhang-2022,LMW21}.

 \begin{theorem} Let $\{(R_n,B_n)\}_{n=1}^\infty$ be a sequence of admissible pairs in $\R^d$.
 Suppose that the infinite convolution $\mu$ defined in \eqref{infinite-convolution} exists, and